VijayalakshmiChidambaram/ToDo-AndroidApp/README.md

 # Project 1 - *ToDo*

-**ToD** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.
+**ToDo** is an android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 Submitted by: **Vijayalakshmi Chidambaram**